-To assess that your student is safe and competent to pursue the profession of a pharmacist, the student must consistently demonstrate the behaviours of the CCF at the end of the 5th-year placement.
-Therefore, the rating required at the end of the 5th-year placement is level 4 in all of the behaviours.
+To assess that the student is safe and competent to pursue the profession of a pharmacist, the student must consistently demonstrate the behaviours of the CCF at the end of the 5th-Year placement.
+Therefore, the rating required at the end of the 5th-Year placement is level 4 in all behaviours.

-The School of Pharmacy will use the results of the Competency Assessment along with the fulfilment of other academic requirements to determine if students are eligible to sit the Professional Registration Exam and be awarded an MPharm degree.
+The School of Pharmacy will use the Competency Assessment results and the fulfilment of other academic requirements to determine if a student is eligible to sit the Professional Registration Exam and be awarded an MPharm degree.